iotexpert/cy8ckit-032-oled/README.md

 SSD1306DriverInit(&I2C,0x32);
 ```

-These files depend on emWin being part of your project.
-You must add them either manually or by using the library manager.
-Do not forget that in order to use the emWin and FreeRTOS (or whatever RTOS you are using) library you need to add the correct components to your Makefile.
+In order to use the files you need to update the components in the Makefile for emWin and your RTOS.
 ```
 COMPONENTS=EMWIN_OSNTS FREERTOS
 ```